The 5 best offbrand Minecraft games to play online

 Voxel.js

 This game maybe shouldn’t be considered a game at all.
 Voxel.js represents more of a framework to build your own Minecraft-like games around.
 It can be customized with plug-ins and mods, letting you tailor your blocky experience until it’s just the way you like it.
-Fortunately, there are a few hundred add-ons already available in the library, which makes Voxel.js a worthy title to check out for Minecraft enthusiasts.
+Fortunately, a few hundred add-ons are already available in the library, making Voxel.js a worthy title to check out for Minecraft enthusiasts.